 Other results talk about 'Telstra Media' and 'Technical Support - Telstra Media' - which do not stand out as being related to Bigpond.

-One of the clients I saw this week said she called a 'Bigpond' 1300 number that she found on Google.
+In one example, a client called a 'Bigpond' 1300 number that she found in such a Google search result.
 She only did this after visiting the Telstra shop.
 They could not solve her email issue and told her she would have to call Bigpond for support.

 She had understood, on the basis of this advice from the Telstra shop, that Bigpond was something separate to Telstra.